interactive-cookbook/alignment-models/README.md

 --- | ---
 *Best Alignment* |Alignment to the best action only, [original version](https://github.com/interactive-cookbook/alignment-models/releases/tag/v1.1.0).
 *Top k best alignments* | Top k best alignments
-*All alignments* | All possible alignments and their corresponding alignment scores, ranked from the best to the worst.
+*Graph Edit Distance (GED)* | All possible alignments and their corresponding alignment scores, ranked from the best to the worst.

 *Internal note*: If you are searching for the version of the alignment model implied in our crowdsourcing task, please visit this [private repository](https://github.com/interactive-cookbook/crowdsourcing/tree/main/topk-alignments/alignment-model-topk).